 - Seabourn Sojourn: all voyages are suspended through World Cruise 2021, meaning operations pause is effective through May 24, 2021.

-The company had previously announced a pause in its global operations from March 14 through November 20, 2020, depending on the cruise ship, effectively cancelling all sailings scheduled to operate during the timeframe.
-The decision to cancel additional cruises is a proactive action to deal with the circumstances that continue to evolve from the global response to the Coronavirus (COVID-19) crisis.
+The company had previously announced a pause in its global operations from March 14 through November 20, 2020, depending on the cruise ship, effectively canceling all sailings scheduled to operate during the timeframe.
+The decision to cancel additional cruises is a proactive action to deal with the circumstances that continue to evolve from the global response to the pandemic.

 Passengers currently confirmed on the 2021 World Cruise of Seabourn Sojourn will be automatically re-accommodated in the same suite aboard Seabourn Sojourn's 2022 World Cruise, at the rate paid, within 30 days.